 NICHD Animal Care and Use Committee (ACUC)

 Public Health Service Policy and federal regulations require that all animals used in research be covered by active Animal Study Proposal (ASPs) that are approved by an Institutional Animal Care and Use Committee.
 An NICHD Investigator must complete an NICHD Animal Study Proposal(ASP) form that completely describes any planned experiment that will use vertebrate research animals.
-This form must be submitted to the NICHD Animal Care and Use Committee (ACUC Coordinator, Building 6/Room 446, 301-496-9733).
-The original copy with signatures and attachments needs to be submitted in order to be considered for review at the ACUC meeting.
-For pre-review purposes, copies of the form and attachments may be faxed to the ACUC coordinator at (301-480-2597) or emailed to firstname.lastname@example.org.
+This form must be submitted to the NICHD Animal Care and Use Committee electronically to NICHD ACUC Committee firstname.lastname@example.org or brought to the ACUC Coordinator, Building 6A/B1A05,, 301-496-9733) .
+The original copy with signatures and attachments need to be submitted in order to be considered for review at the ACUC meeting.
+Electronic forms with digital signatures are acceptable and encouraged.
+For pre-review purposes, copies of the form and attachments should be emailed to the ACUC inbox, email@example.com.
+ACUC Coordinator is Maria Publico, firstname.lastname@example.org.
+Investigators should contact her or Dr. Schech for questions and guidance about submitting ASPs or modifications.

 It is strongly suggested that you consult with the NICHD Animal Program Director prior to submitting proposals to the NICHD Animal Care and Use Committee (ACUC).
 He can provide assistance to you that may facilitate the ASP review process.

 The ACUC is comprised of nine voting members.
-The membership includes a non-scientific member who is not affiliated with the NICHD or the Public Health Service.
-The ACUC members also include the NICHD Animal Program Director (veterinarian), a scientist from the NIA, and five scientists from various laboratories in the NICHD.
+The membership includes a non-scientific member who is not affiliated with the NICHD or the NIH.
+The ACUC members also include the NICHD Animal Program Director (veterinarian), and scientists from various laboratories in the NICHD.

 The ACUC generally meets monthly (third Wednesdays); ASPs received by the first Friday of any given month will be reviewed by the ACUC during that month.
 The form should be complete, including all required signatures, or it may not be reviewed by the ACUC that month.
 Each ASP is reviewed in its entirety at the ACUC meeting.
 The investigator may be requested to appear before the committee to answer specific questions that arise.
 There is no process for expedited review of ASPs in the NICHD.